-The question has to do with the relation between knowing and reality.
-For central and conjugate potency, form, and act have been defined heuristically in terms of cognitional acts: if there were more or fever basic types of cognitional acts, there would be more or fewer metaphysical elements.
-So, as far as their definitions go, the differences of the metaphysical elements are differences in the process of knowing and,unless further evidence is forthcoming, they are not differences in the being to be known.
+The # question has to be do with the relation between knowing and reality.
+For central and conjugate potency, form, and act have been defined heuristically in terms of form, and act have been defined heuristically in terms of cognitional acts; if there were more or fewer_cognitional acts, there would be more or fewer metaphysical elements.
+So, as far as their definitions go, the differences of the metaphysical elements are differences in the process of knowing and, unless further evidence is forthcoming, they are not differences in the being to be known.
 Still, one may expect the further evidence to be available, for the simplest reason why our knowing has its peculiar structure would be that proportionate being has a parallel structure.